threefoldtech/threefold_hub/research/bridges.md

 Tokens are vaulted on the Ethereum side and minted/burned on the cosmos side.

+The inverse can be done as well but it's a 1-time shot.
+By default, the etherum part of the bridge contains an endpoint called `deployERC20`.
+It deploys an ERC20 contract on Ethereum, mints and locks the total amount of tokens presenton the cosmos side after which it functions as if the assets were present on the Ethereum side and sent to the cosmos side.

+Minting of extra TFT's on the cosmos side does not seem to be supported.

 Every cosmos validator is part of the bridge verification and requires an Ethereum full node.

 ### Binance chain